stanidesis/stanleyidesis.com/collections/_books/good-content.md

 “Great read, perfect for those getting started and for those that have lost their way”
 \- F. Idesis (that’s my little brother—technically, he’s people)

-“[A] very helpful introduction to content marketing […] I walked away with an expanded view on what it means to market yourself in a virtual, shameless world.”
-\- M. Dynkin